surma/surma.dev/content/things/js-to-asc.md

 Some of you may have noticed that both these examples have very few or no allocations.
 V8 takes care of all memory management (and garbage collection) in JavaScript for you and I won’t pretend that I know much about it.
 In WebAssembly, on the other hand, you get a chunk of linear memory and you have to decide how to use it (or rather: the language does).
 How much do these rankings change if we make _heavy_ use of dynamic memory?

 To measure this, I chose to benchmark an implementation of a [binary heap].
-The benchmark fils the binary heap with 1 million random numbers (curtesy of `Math.random()`) and `pop()`s them all back out, checking that the numbers are in increasing order.
+The benchmark fills the binary heap with 1 million random numbers (curtesy of `Math.random()`) and `pop()`s them all back out, checking that the numbers are in increasing order.
 The process remained the same as above: Make a naïve port of the JS code to ASC, run benchmark, optimize, benchmark again:

 |||datatable
 {